 Hidaka in Days of Blue Chapter 1 seems to kind of view Fushimi in a similar light, but thinks Fushimi just has a Jerk Ass Facade.
 He thinks Fushimi wants to open up to everyone and invites him to their party.
 To nobody's surprise Fushimi cruely rejects Hidaka's offer.

-Turns out, in Lost Small World, that he does have a Freudian Excause for rejecting absolutely everyone as he comes from a household witout a mother and an emotionally abusive father.
+Turns out, in Lost Small World, that he does have a Freudian Excause for rejecting absolutely everyone as he comes from a household with a mother's who's always gone and an emotionally abusive father.
 This would also explain why he has no idea how to interact properly with people, why he latched onto Misaki the way he did, and why he is so messed up in general.